Gilbert and Ellice Islands: European discovery and naming

 In 1568, when Spanish navigator Álvaro de Mendaña de Neira was commissioned to explore the South Pacific, he sailed relatively close to the Gilbert Islands.
 He sailed between the Line Islands and the Phoenix Islands, but without sighting land.
-He ultimately sailed past what he called "Isla de Jesús", (probably Nui, amongst the Ellice island group).
+The first recorded sighting by Europeans of an Ellice Island was on 16 January 1568, when Álvaro de Mendaña sailed past Nui and charted it as Isla de Jesús (Spanish for "Island of Jesus") because the previous day was the feast of the Holy Name.
+Mendaña made contact with the islanders but was unable to land.
+During Mendaña's second voyage across the Pacific, he passed Niulakita on 29 August 1595, which he named La Solitaria.

 In 1606, Pedro Fernandes de Queirós sighted two of the islands in the Gilbert island group: Butaritari and Makin, which he named the Buen Viaje Islands ('good trip' islands in Spanish).

+Commodore John Byron passed through the Ellice islands in 1765, during his circumnavigation of the globe on in company with HMS Tamar (1758).
+He charted the atolls as Lagoon Islands.
+Commodore Byron visited Nikunau on 2 July 1765, and the island was referred to on European maps for a while as Byron's Island in his honour and I-Nikunau going away to work as whaling ships' crew were sometimes given the surname, Byron).

+Nanumea was sighted by Spanish naval officer Francisco Mourelle de la Rúa who sailed past it on 5 May 1781 with frigate La Princesa, when attempting a southern crossing of the Pacific from the Philippines to New Spain.
+He charted Nanumea as San Augustin.

 In 1788, Thomas Gilbert, a British captain, encountered the archipelago while commanding one of two ships of the First Fleet that were looking for an outer passage route from Port Jackson to Canton.
 In 1820, a Russian admiral, Johann von Krusenstern, named the group "îles Gilbert" (French for Gilbert Islands) in honor of Captain Gilbert's earlier voyage.
 Around that time, the French captain Louis Duperrey became the first to map the whole Gilbert Islands archipelago.
 He commanded La Coquille, circumnavigating the globe between 1822 and 1825.